Ajax23/PoreMS/docsrc/workflow.rst

   If the GROMACS filling functions, like ``solvate`` or ``insert-molecules`` are used with small molecules, it may happen that molecules are placed within the grid.
-Naturally these molecules must be removed from the grid before running the simulation.
+Naturally, these molecules must be removed from the grid before running the simulation.